RHexMan/RHex/Documents/README.md

 `perlbrew info`

 Finally get `cpanm`, which is the executable that perlbrew works with to actually download code from the cloud.
+CPAN is the name of the online index that points to a huge amount of public domain PERL code.
 Type:

 `perlbrew install-cpanm`